typemill/typemill/content/00-typemill/01-features.md

 - It adds hierarchic numbers to your chapters and pages.
 - It generates a google sitemap, a last modified date and much more.

 Right now there is only a simple content editor that provides basic editing of existing pages.
 If you want to create new pages, then you have to use an offline markdown editor like Typora and a FTP software like FileZilla.
-These missing feature will be added in version 1.2.6.